vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/parichaya-sanxepAH/yatIndra-mata-dIpikA/govindAchArya.md

 ix

 and so vast as to be beyond the range of a clear conspectus of the subject-matter, necessity for com- pendia arose.
-Of such is the Yatindra-Mata-Dipikā, which purports to be a manual devised in order to present a lucid outline of the Visishta-'dvaita Philosophy and Religion, based on the voluminous literature extant, most of which the author Šrini- vāsa, mentions by name in the Conclusion-Chapter.
+Of such is the Yatindra-Mata-Dipikā, which purports to be a manual devised in order to present a lucid outline of the Visishta-'dvaita Philosophy and Religion, based on the voluminous literature extant, most of which the author Śrini- vāsa, mentions by name in the Conclusion-Chapter.
 I have inserted in brackets against these works, the names of these authors.*

 6. As handbooks were thus desiderated for original works, English renderings of such seem to be in requisition in these modern days of acute oriental research.
 The East and West are daily being brought into closer bonds.
 A memorable epoch of this process has just transpired in King George V of 'Britain having crowned himself with his august consort Queen Mary, on Indian soil in Dehli.
-Rshi Parašara, in giving an account of the kings of the future in his Vishpu-Purapa who would hold sway over India, wrote thus:-
+Rshi Paraśara, in giving an account of the kings of the future in his Vishpu-Purapa who would hold sway over India, wrote thus:-

 'Teshu'tsanneshu punaḥ Kainkilā Yavana bhüpatayo bhavishyanty a-murdhâ-'bhiskiktāḥ, [iv.
 24. 55].